-To meet this requirement, an implementation must extend the word boundary mechanism so that:
+To meet this requirement, an implementation shall extend the word boundary mechanism so that:

-- 1. The class of <word_character> includes all the Alphabetic values from the Unicode character database, from UnicodeData.txt [UData].
+- 1. The class of <word\character> includes all the Alphabetic values from the Unicode character database, from UnicodeData.txt [UData], plus the U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER.
 See also Annex C: Compatibility Properties. - 2.
-Non-spacing marks are never divided from their base characters, and otherwise ignored in locating boundaries.
+Nonspacing marks are never divided from their base characters, and otherwise ignored in locating boundaries.